grafana/grafana-infinity-datasource/CONTRIBUTING.md

 - `yarn` - This will install the frontend dependencies.
 Do this once
 - `yarn watch` - For continuously watching the front-end changes and build
 - `mage -v` - This will help to build the backend part of the plugin.
 Do this once if you are contributing only the frontend.
 There is no significant code is in the backend.
 So no much changes expected
-- `docker-compose up` - To run the plugin with grafana locally. ( use infinity:infinity as the credentials )
+- `docker-compose up` - To run the plugin with grafana locally. ( use infinity:infinity as the credentials ).
+You can also enable traces and logs with debug mode.
+Refer the **Setting up grafana in debug mode** section below
 - `yarn test` - To make sure all the existing tests passed

 ## Setting up the plugin docs site locally